Ajmalshaikh89/Git_Training_v3/README.md

 # Git_Training_v3
-This is a Git and Github Training purpose
+This is for Git and Github Training purpose